schmaustech/ocp-on-cluster-rhcos-layer/README.md

 libcfs                262144  11 fld,lnet,osc,fid,obdclass,ptlrpc,ksocklnd,lov,mdc,lmv,lustre
 ~~~~

 We can see our image has been updated and contains the necessary packages.
 Hopefully this provides an example of how to add 3rd party drivers and packages to an OpenShift environment.
+More details can be found on Image Mode [here](https://docs.redhat.com/en/documentation/openshift_container_platform/4.20/html/machine_configuration/mco-coreos-layering).